reiryuki/Mi-Sound-Redmi-K40-Magisk-Module/README.md

 ## Requirements
 - Architecture 64 bit Android 11 and up for the Dolby Atmos
-- Miui ROM Android 8 and up for the MiSound EQ
+- Miui ROM Android 8 and up for the Mi Sound EQ
 - Magisk installed
 - Miui Core Magisk Module v4.0 or above installed (except you are in Miui ROM)
 - Recommended to use Magisk Delta for the systemless early init mount manifest.xml https://t.me/androidryukimodsdiscussions/100091